alessioburgassi/ha_satel_integra_ext/README.md

 There is currently support for the following device types within Home Assistant:

 - Binary Sensor: Reports on zone or output statuses
+- The integration create one bynary sensor for each status (violated, alarm, tamper etc)
 - Switch: allows for setting states of selected outputs
 - Alarm Control Panel: represents the zones (in Polish: "strefa").
 Reports its status, and can be used to arm/disarm the partition